 Trent Horn is right in his critique.
 He wrote that Boghossian is mischaracterizing faith.
 “The use of the word “pretending” is inaccurate because it assumes the religious person knows deep down that his beliefs are not justified and he is engaging in a kind of malicious charade.
 This stands in contrast to the person who thinks he knows what he knows but is actually mistaken.”

 What about false religious beliefs?
 Yes, these are possible!
 See here.
 Even cult members and the vast overwhelming majority of world religious religious would have “mistaken beliefs” instead of “pretending to know what he knows.”
 Most of these people would be sincerely wrong according to atheism, not pretending to know what they don’t.
-Boghossian builds he whole case on this straw man argument.
+Boghossian builds his whole on this straw-man argument.
 And he begins to demolish this belief, which believers in God (especially theistic ones) do not even hold to!

 GK Chesterton wrote that

 “theology is simply that part of religion that requires brains.”